flatterline/flatterline.com/index.md

       <img src="/images/horizontal_rule-trans.png" height="20" alt="">
       <h1>Developing kick ass custom web applications using Ruby on Rails and an agile process</h1>
     </div>
+Everyone who hires us has something in common.
+They want to:
+Create something new
+Make a difference
+Move forward with an idea

 As seen in:
       <div class="">